I am working through it.

 With a marriage engagement hanging by a thread, I found solace in Dylan’s music, and in particular, one song – Don’t Think Twice Its All Right.

-By November that year, I had typed the feel-better lyrics and tacked them to a bulletin board above my desk next to a digital map of Northern California and a photo of a desert tree near the Grand Canyon.
+By November that year, I had typed the feel-better lyrics on a sheet of paper and tacked them to a bulletin board above my desk next to a digital map of Northern California and a photo of a desert tree near the Grand Canyon.

 By December, the song had become a personal anthem.
 Whichever action I needed to take, whatever consequences would come, I needed to be selfish, I needed to move on.
 It would be all right.